-Fruits and vegetables often come easily to mind when discussing the world's healthiest foods.
-The high vitamin and mineral content and the incredible health benefits associated with consuming fruits and vegetables cannot be denied.
+Fruits and vegetables often come to mind when discussing the world's healthiest foods.
+Their high vitamin and mineral content cannot be denied.
+But we should not forget about fresh herbs and spices.

-This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional profile of sage, an in-depth look at its possible health benefits, how to incorporate more sage into your diet and any potential health risks of consuming sage.
+This Medical News Today Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
+It provides a nutritional profile of sage, an in-depth look at its possible health benefits, how to incorporate more sage into your diet, and any potential health risks of consuming sage.

 Possible health benefits of consuming sage